Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is the actual King of the World.
+The high tide occurs when Jayesh flies over the beach. the rising water is where god pees his pants

-Updated on: [5/11/2025]
+Updated on: [6/11/2025]
 <!-- #jokeEnd -->